Roogalator: History

 Roogalator played their first live show in November 1972, at a talent night staged at the Marquee Club in London to muted response.
 Adler, killing time between the Irish Country and Western circuit and jam sessions with Ginger Baker's African drummers, spent time in Paris studying jazz theory.
-He returned to London to form the second line-up of Roogalator with drummer Bobby Irwin, pianist Steve Beresford and keyboardist Nick Plytas.
+He returned to London to form the second line-up of Roogalator with drummer Bobby Irwin, pianist Steve Beresford and keyboardist Nick Plytas, both of whom went on to play on numerous On-U Sound Records roots reggae and dub albums, including releases by Singers & Players and African Head Charge.
+Nick Plytas also went on to play on Pal Judy, an album by Judy Nylon.

 The band recorded a demo which resulted in a booking agency deal.
 Neither Beresford nor Irwin wanted to proceed.
 With their first live shows ahead, Adler and Plytas rebuilt the line-up.
 Drummer Dave Solomon, a bandmate of both Plytas and Beresford in a Motown cover band, replaced Irwin.
 Irwin, noting the band was still minus a bassist, gave a copy of the demo to Paul Riley, a member of the successful pub-scene band Chilli Willi and the Red Hot Peppers.
 Riley joined Roogalator just before their September 1975 debut, and for a time it was his fame that attracted the band's first press notices.

 They became one of the fixtures on the mid-1970s London pub rock scene, establishing themselves as unique on the pub circuit.
 Drawing from Adler's experience on the Cincinnati club circuit of the late 1960s, Roogalator offered an angular, minimalist funk sound which was at odds with the standard country, blues, and early rock sounds and created a distinctive blueprint for what would become the Britfunk explosion of the early 1980s.

 In November 1975, the band recorded demos for United Artists Records and met Robin Scott, who would become their manager, producer and record label chief.
 In January 1976 they supported Dr. Feelgood at the Hammersmith Odeon in London.
 The show was by their own consensus a disaster and marked the end of the classic line-up.
 Within weeks, Solomon quit, to be replaced by the returning Bobby Irwin.
 Riley also departed.
 Adding bassist Jeff Watts, Roogalator recorded a John Peel session on 13 May 1976 and embarked on a European tour.
 The tour was marred by the theft of all their possessions from their van.
 Watts and Irwin departed to reunite with Riley in the Sinceros, which he was now managing.